gangefors/docker-airdcpp-webclient/README.md

 > The reason for the >= 101 limitation is that the image already contains
 > accounts and groups with IDs lower than that.
 Use `--user` if you need to
 > use IDs lower than 101.

+- `UMASK`

+  Changes how the application writes its files.
+Defaults to 0022.
+  Read more about umask at <https://man7.org/linux/man-pages/man2/umask.2.html>

 ### Run container as non-root